The images and text in this guide may not be reproduced in part or whole in ANY format,

 The third classification of the Marseille system defines a single thermology sign and indicates an atypical metabolic or vascular process associated with a minor or equivocal (<10% to 20% as specified in the individual report) risk for confirming breast cancer.
 This may be based upon the discernment of an asymmetric and hyperthermic vascular or focal pattern, an asymmetric, diffuse and hyperthermic pattern involving a peri-areolar area or most of one breast, a discrete area in a vascular pattern that does not attenuate from the challenge procedure or an asymmetric physical distortion with local hyperthermia.
 It is likely that these atypical thermal features represent benign changes such as inflammation, acute cysts and/or fibroadenoma development, infection or personal variant.
 A thermology restudy in 120-180 days usually provides a differentiation.
 Clinical correlation is indicated for an association with a mass or abnormal skin changes that would have an additive effect on the overall risk for breast cancer.
 Strong familial or personal factors for breast cancer are also of additive risk.
 Other objective means of evaluating the breasts may be indicated.
 Experience demonstrates a targeted ultrasound as the single most effective means of following-up on atypical or abnormal breast thermology.
 Blood markers such as CA 15.3, CA 27.29, TRU-QUANT, creatin-kinase-BB and even elevated ferritin may be useful and X-ray mammography may be indicated in the context of a women’s overall risk profile.

-The post-surgical woman receives a special modifier "M", designating Mastectomy or "L", designating Lumpectomy.
-These are frequently used with the third category of the Marseille system on an initial study when any atypical thermal features are evident.
+The post-surgical woman receives special abalysis as applied to the third category of the Marseille system on an initial study when any atypical thermal features are evident.
 The surgical procedures and radiation/chemotherapy treatments typically produce significant tissue inflammation, edema, abnormal tissue metabolism, nerve damage and revascularization that will likely impede the normal regulation of blood flow in the breast and results in artifact of the thermal patterns.
 These forms of artifact limit the value of thermology for approximately three months post-procedural when their influence usually has abated.
 Radiation treatment to the breast or mastectomy site may results in a lasting vaso-regulatory disorder that typically causes a diffuse and significantly hyperthermic artifact.
 Our experience indicates thermology has been a useful means of monitoring the post-surgical woman for indications of persistent or recurrent breast cancer, especially in the axillary or sternal regions.
 The initial study may be of limited value and its best value obtained as a baseline for comparative restudy in 90-120 days.

 The fourth classification in the Marseille system defines two or more thermology signs or a single thermology criterion.
 This must be considered a positive result and represents a significant (65-85% as specified in the individual report) risk for breast cancer.
 Benign processes and personal variant are possible but unlikely as a basis for this abnormal classification, especially on an initial study.
 A clinical correlation is indicated for regional masses or abnormal skin changes and other means of objective evaluation (targeted ultrasound, X-ray mammography, MRI) are indicated.
 However, it must be considered that a positive thermogram may precede positive results from other objective testing by 5-8 years.
 Thermology restudy in 90-120 days should be an important part of a comprehensive testing panel to determine time-based evolutionary trends.